jeff-swanner/Bamazon-App/README.md

 ## Description

 This application is a command line application created using Node.js and MySQL to create a mock amazon product application.
 The application has 3 differnect access levels.
 The customer application allows a user to purchase products and stores the information in a MySQL table.
 The manager application allows the user to view product inventory, update inventory quantites, and add new products.
+The supervisor application uses MySQL JOINS to create a table showing the department costs, sales to date, and total profit.

 ## How To Use
 1. Download the github repository to your computer.